 For the second type of client, the question is a little more difficult.
 We call this type of client the Platform Play.
-As opposed to the Monoliths, the Platform Play tends to have many processes to automate.
-This type of organization tends to arrive at the conclusion that they require BPM Software in a more gradual way and without the pinpoint clarity experienced by the Monoliths.
-In many cases these companies have some processes on paper, others are done through a cumbersome combination of Excel and email, and still others may already be automated with custom code.
+As opposed to the Monoliths, the Platform Play wants to implement BPM Software in a more gradual way and typically without the pinpoint clarity outlined by the Monoliths.
+In many cases these companies have some processes on paper, others are done through a cumbersome combination of Excel and email, and may already automate others with custom code.
 The processes are generally spread across the organization and the pain is felt in different departments and with differing degrees of urgency.
-This type of customer will often talk about information Silos when describing the problems of the organization.
+This type of customer will often talk about information Silos when describing the obstacles that hinder overall productivity.